CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set
+cumulus@leaf01:mgmt:~$ nv set interface swp1 ptp timers delay-req-interval -5
 ```

 ## nv set interface \<interface-id\> ptp timers announce-timeout

-The number of announceIntervals that have to pass without receipt of an Announce message before the occurrence of the timeout event
+The number of announce intervals that have to occur without receiving an Announce message before a timeout occurs.
+Make sure that this value is longer than the `announce-interval` in your network.

 ### Usage